Ghappenin/AWS-S3-Basics/README.md

 # AWS-S3-Basics

 <h2>Description</h2>
-Project consists of downloading current operating system version of Wireshark.
 By the end of this lab, you will create S3 bucket and will be able upload content to the bucket.
 You will also enable Encryption, Versioning for S3 Bucket and will create Lifecycle management rule for objects in S3 Bucket.
 You will also create a Static website using AWS S3.